vapolia/GoogleARCore.Dotnet.Binding/README.md

 [Google's ARCore](https://developers.google.com/ar/) is a closed source SDK from Google which manages and processes the cameras, outputs 3D points, and can anchor your 3D objects as overlays.

+This nuget is a drop-in replacment for the legacy [Xamarin component](https://github.com/xamarin/XamarinComponents/blob/main/Android/ARCore/)

 ## Using

 Reference the Nuget and use it: